 New York City’s Madison Square Garden (home to top sports, music and other live events) was one of the first to use facial recognition as a security measure.
 Major League Baseball is looking at biometric ticketing systems as well.

 Dutch European football champions Ajax Amsterdam has partnered with AI and machine learning solution developer Mitek to enhance fans’ online experience and data security.
 The club will roll out Mitek’s digital verification solution named Mobile Verify with Face Comparison to verify online ticket buyer’s identity.

 And U.S. Soccer has extended its partnership with TicketMaster as the organization’s official ticketing provider, with plans to leverage TicketMaster’s new biometric capabilities.
-U.S. Soccer has been using the Ticketmaster Presence as part of a previous deal, and its new multi-year deal includes plans to add biometric-based identity recognition for men’s and women’s matches.
+U.S. Soccer has been using the Ticketmaster Presence as part of a previous deal, and its new deal includes plans to add biometric-based identity recognition for men’s and women’s matches.
 Ticketmaster also has a major deal with the NFL.